Crypto Security Best Practices in 2026: Protect Your Wallet From Hacks and Scams

 What should you do if you think your wallet is compromised?

-Security action
+Security check

-I know who controls my wallet access
+I know who controls wallet access

 I never store seed phrases in screenshots, notes, or chats